 Again we get two different types of asymptotic expansions near $t_+$ and $t_-$.
-Due to the similarity between the current case and that in Sec. \ref{cf1-sec}, we get the same Airy-type expansion as that in Proposition \ref{cf1-prop1} except that the constant $\nu= n+\frac{2c+1}{6}$ in this case.
+Due to the similarity between the current case and that in Sec. \ref{cf1-sec}, we get the same Airy-type expansion as that in Proposition \ref{cf1-prop1} except that in this case, $\nu= n+\frac{2c+1}{6}$.

-Because the higher order coefficients in \eqref{M2alpha-s} and \eqref{M2beta-s} are different with those in \eqref{M1alpha-s} and \eqref{M1beta-s}, we have a corresponding difference in the order of Bessel functions.
+Because the higher order coefficients in \eqref{M2alpha-s} and \eqref{M2beta-s} are different from those in \eqref{M1alpha-s} and \eqref{M1beta-s}, we have a corresponding difference in the order of Bessel functions.
 The Bessel-type expansion near $t_-$ is given as follows.

 \begin{prop} When $n$ is large, $p_n(x)$ in \eqref{M1-3term-new} can be expressed as

 where $C_1^*(x)$ and $C_2^*(x)$ are two $n$-independent functions, $P_n^*(x)$ and $Q_n^*(x)$ are two linearly independent solutions of \eqref{M1-3term-new} satisfying the following Bessel-type asymptotic expansions in the neighbourhood of $t_-=0$